 Thank you to the 250+ participants who attended our March 11th webinar: ‘BPMS as a Platform for Customer Obsession: The Alpha Card Story’.
 Thank you also to our great speakers Darren Hart, Alpha Card CIO, and Clay Richardson, Forrester Research Principal Analyst, for a highly informative presentation.

 As part of our ‘Strategies for Success’ series, the webinar highlighted the importance of having your business processes built to support a customer-centric strategy.
-The session explored how Business Process Management (BPM) solutions can help organizations to adapt to today’s digital economy and the expectations of connected consumers.
+The session explored how Digital Process Automation (DPA) solutions can help organizations to adapt to today’s digital economy and the expectations of connected consumers.

-Our webinar focussed on the story of how Alpha Card implemented a customer-obsessed BPM program, which allowed them to improve customer service and drive profitable growth.
-During the session we asked participants 3 questions to identify the key challenges they currently face as they plan or develop their own BPM initiatives.
+Our webinar focussed on the story of how Alpha Card implemented a customer-obsessed DPA program, which allowed them to improve customer service and drive profitable growth.
+During the session we asked participants 3 questions to identify the key challenges they currently face as they plan or develop their own DPA initiatives.

 Take a look at the results: